eben71/duplicate-image-finder/README.md

 # Duplicate Image Finder Backend (FastAPI + Celery + Redis + Postgres)

-This is a modular backend stack for a SaaS application that identifies duplicate or similar images using AI.
-It includes a FastAPI backend, background processing with Celery, and a per-user OAuth2 integration with Google Photos for secure, API-based image ingestion.
+This is a modular backend + frontend stack for a SaaS application that identifies duplicate or similar images using AI.
+It includes a FastAPI backend, background processing with Celery, a per-user OAuth2 integration with Google Photos for secure, API-based image ingestion, and a Next.js 15 + React 19 App Router frontend.
 The system is designed for scalability, user isolation, and efficient image analysis with CLIP, YOLO, and perceptual hashing.
-It supports containerized development with Docker, automated CI/CD, and a robust testing suite.
+It supports containerized development with Docker, automated CI/CD, and a robust testing suite for both the API and the web client.

 ## 🔧 Tech Stack

-- **FastAPI**: Backend API (`/api`-prefixed endpoints) and lightweight frontend
+- **FastAPI**: Backend API (`/api`-prefixed endpoints)
 - **Celery + Redis**: Background processing for image embeddings
 - **PostgreSQL**: Stores users, image metadata, embeddings
 - **Docker + Docker Compose**: Containerized development and CI-ready environment